 “I feel fortunate to find myself navigating three forks of a river—a personal fork, a professional fork, and the middle fork, Hatha Yoga—bringing it all together into a confluence of an authentic life and a journey of service.”

 That first spark “in the field” was when I was presenting my graduate research paper – padded socks for protection of the feet – in Toronto at the annual APTA conference.
 It was unique in it was the first time the APTA and the Canadian Physiotherapy Association combined their annual gathering.
 I was fortunate to attend a presentation on Adverse Neural Tension by Dr. David Butler PT, EdD, who is one of the founders of the NeuroOrthopedic Institute (leading edge education and programs for chronic pain, Explain Pain,).
 This encounter, and his perspective, has stayed with me as a cornerstone to my perspective throughout my career; and to this day his group’s offerings are some of the most effective and compassionate in the study and relief of chronic pain.
 I later was influenced by my experience with Craniosacral Therapy through a massage therapist, to help me with my injuries.
-This experience further sparked my drive to learn alternative therapy modalities, specifically those originating from the field of Osteopathy.
+This experience further sparked my drive for discovery and to learn alternative therapy modalities, specifically those originating from the field of Osteopathy.
 I enrolled in Craniosacral and Visceral Manipulation trainings.
 Through these phenomenal programs, I was introduced to Integrative Manual Therapy, Therapeutic Horizons, and eventually to my teacher, Frank Lowen.
 Frank Lowen’s approach to manual therapy IS revolutionary and includes in-depth teachings in Biovalent Systems (now Lowen Systems—Dynamic Manual Interface).
 My experiences with Frank Lowen continue to forge and navigate that fork of the river which has allowed me to explore the integrative wisdom of the whole body.
 Since 1998, I have committed my postgraduate endeavors to the healing art of Manual Therapy and have received both personal and professional growth finding and expressing my love for the opportunities to provide these services.